 In New Zealand you’re never more than a few hours from our beautiful beaches and we also have lots of lakes and natural hot springs dotted all over the place.
 Getting into the water is a must for any list of things to do in New Zealand.
 We're surrounded by so much natural beauty, you may even find a bit of inspiration if you’re looking for unique proposal ideas in New Zealand.

 New Zealand Hot Springs

 New Zealand’s volcanic activity is responsible for the dramatic landscapes of the country, including the stunning Southern Alps, as well as our impressive volcanoes.
-One of the best things about this is the hot springs you can find dotted from North to South - with plenty being in Rotorua, one of New Zealand’s geothermal ‘hot spots’.
+One of the best things about this is the hot springs you can find all over the country - with plenty being in Rotorua, one of New Zealand’s geothermal ‘hot spots’.

 Some of these naturally heated springs have been harnessed, and used to fill pools with constant fresh hot water.
 Others are still wild and untamed and are fringed by rainforest and dotted with boulders.

-There is nothing better after a long day of exploring beautiful New Zealand than sinking into naturally hot mineral water and relaxing.
-Our list of the top natural hot springs in New Zealand will give you inspiration to find these hidden pieces of paradise.
+There is nothing better after a long day of ticking off amazing things to do in New Zealand than sinking into naturally hot mineral water and relaxing.
+Our list of the best New Zealand hot springs will give you inspiration to find these hidden pieces of paradise.

 Photo: Natural hot springs located on the outskirts of Rotorua